-US trial begins for Mexico's ex-minister on charges of helping drug cartel
+Genaro Garcia Luna: Mexico's former security chief on trial in US over El Chapo bribes

 - Published

-The man who once led the fight against the drug cartels in Mexico goes on trial in a New York court on charges he accepted bribes in return for giving safe passage for drug shipments.
+The man who once led the fight against the drug cartels in Mexico will go on trial this week in New York, accused of taking bribes in return for allowing drug shipments safe passage.

-Genaro García Luna is accused of taking millions of dollars from the Sinaloa drug cartel of "El Chapo" Guzman to allow the group to operate in Mexico.
+Prosecutors say Genaro García Luna took millions of dollars from Joaquín "El Chapo" Guzman's Sinaloa drug cartel, to allow the group to operate in Mexico.

 The former security chief, arrested in 2019 in the US, has pleaded not guilty.